flink-ci/ci-bot/README.md

       Default: 24
   * --ciRepository, -cr
       The repo to run the CI.
+  * --githubToken, -gt
+      The GitHub authorization token with write permissions for the CI repository.
     --interval, -i
       The polling interval in seconds.
       Default: 300
   * --observedRepository, -or
       The repo to observe.
-  * --token, -t
-      The GitHub authorization token with write permissions for the CI repository.
+      repository.
   * --user, -u
       The GitHub account name to use for posting results.